visgl/loaders.gl/dev-docs/RFCs/vNext/mime-type-support.md

 ```

 If we wanted to override the headers and or url of an actual `Response` object, we may need a way to clone and modify.

+### Proposal: Use MIME types to help guide loader selection

+- HTTP Response Headers and Files/Blobs can contain MIME types, and these could be used to help select the appropriate loader.

 ### Proposal: Weigh multiple signals when categorizing file